DanOvando/woRkflows/README.md

 # woRkflows

-Introduction to reproducible workflows in R
+An Introduction to reproducible workflows in R for the IATTC Scientific Lunch meeting.

+.html Slides are in "presentations" folder